 Choose a stateroom with a balcony

-Inside and oceanview staterooms are a nice way to take a cruise on a budget, but let’s be honest – they’re pretty small.
+Choosing an inside stateroom is a smart way to take a cruise on a budget, but let’s be honest—they’re pretty small.
 On a romantic cruise, you may spend more time in your room than you would on a family vacation, so that tiny cabin might leave you feeling cramped.

-Balcony staterooms usually have more square footage, plus that extra space outside where you can relax away from the crowds.
+Balcony staterooms usually have more square footage, plus you’ll enjoy that extra space outside where you can relax away from the crowds.

 Relax together at the spa